stakater/mto-docs/content/managed-kubernetes/aws-eks.md

 Using this [aws guide](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html), we will ask the user to update its kubeconfig and try to access the cluster.

-Since we havent attached any RBAC with this user at the moment, trying to access anything in the cluster would throw an error
+Since we haven't attached any RBAC with this user at the moment, trying to access anything in the cluster would throw an error

 ```terminal
 $ kubectl get svc